 Hooker: Wayne Rooney

 In the modern rugby game hookers are becoming quicker and more mobile than ever, but old trademarks remain.
 They are angry, confrontational and strong.
-Wayne Rooney certainly has these attributes, and some may argue that he certainly looks the part for a position in the front row in rugby (Diego Costa would also fit this category).
-The England football captain actually reminds me of current England rugby captain Dylan Hartley, with both known for their aggressive nature which can sometimes spill over into outright foul play.
+Wayne Rooney certainly has these attributes, and some may argue that he looks the part for a position in the front row of rugby (Diego Costa would also fit this category).
+The former England football captain actually reminds me of current England rugby captain Dylan Hartley, with both known for an aggressive nature which can sometimes spill over into outright foul play.
 On the other hand both are very passionate, and work hard for their team.
-Hartley has cleaned up his act and recently led England to the Six Nations title and the Grand Slam, can Rooney lead the football team to glory at Euro 2016?
+Hartley has cleaned up his act and recently led England to successive Six Nations titles and the Grand Slam, but how will Rooney fair in his first season back with Everton?

 Close call: Roy Keane